BerkutaRuslan/Boost_instagram_followers/README.md

 Project was made with Python + Selenium.

-Here you can boost your instagram activity sending random people likes.
+Here you can boost your instagram activity, sending random people likes.

 How to use project: